jdh4/running_gromacs/03_benchmarks/README.md

 | della [3]             |    15.8   | 109.3         |   16     | 1               |        1          |  16         | 0     |
 | della [3]             |    17.1   | 101.2         |   4      | 4               |        1          |  16         | 0     |

+(4x) Number of integration steps was increased by factor of 4 (2x) Number of integration steps was increased by factor of 2
 * -pin on
 [2] haswell node (avx2)
 [3] cascade node (avx512) `#SBATCH --constraint=cascade`
 (pme) `gmx mdrun -npme 1 -ntomp_pme 4 -ntmpi 4 -ntomp $SLURM_CPUS_PER_TASK -s bench.tpr`
-(sckt) 16 ntasks-per-node
-[fft] Replaced `-DGMX_FFT_LIBRARY=mkl` with `-DGMX_BUILD_OWN_FFTW=ON`
-(dbl) double precision version of the code (Intel with MKL) (avx2) -DGMX_SIMD=AVX2_256 and OPTFLAGS="-Ofast -xCORE-AVX2 -DNDEBUG" (188) Version 2018.8
+(sckt) Using ntasks-per-socket the task were evenly split over the two sockets [fft] Replaced `-DGMX_FFT_LIBRARY=mkl` with `-DGMX_BUILD_OWN_FFTW=ON` (dbl) double precision version of the code (Intel with MKL) (avx2) -DGMX_SIMD=AVX2_256 and OPTFLAGS="-Ofast -xCORE-AVX2 -DNDEBUG" (188) Version 2018.8
-(4x) Number of integration steps was increased by factor of 4

 ## RNASE with cubic box (multi-node)